 Jakob stared at the ruptured bypass hose in his darkened, calloused hand and the quiet afternoon was meted out between the intermittent, crystalline drip of antifreeze from the engine block.

 And Adam knew the only way a human being would ever understand Creation was by becoming broken, too.

-These are sketches & stories that don’t really connect with any others — some are simply “sketches” of things, while others might be a short story or a monologue or, perhaps, something strange…
+These are sketches & stories that don’t really connect with others — some are simply “sketches” of things & others may be a short story or a monologue or, perhaps, something else…